Nelofarkarimzada786/Group-Project/src/main/java/ZooEcosystemSimulation/Instruction.md

 -
 **Constructors:** Use in specific animal classes to initialize properties like name, age, or any unique attributes they have.
 -

+**Solutions**

+1. create AnimalBehavior interface which defines common behaviors that all animals should have --methods we must declare inside this interface are:

+      eat(): how the animal eats
+      sleep(): how tha animal sleeps
+      makeSound(): The sound the animal makes

+2. Create Animal abstract class which will be base class for all animals providing common functionality --parts we must declare inside this class are:
+    --fields: **name** and **age**(protected so subclass can access)
+    --Constructor: initializes **name** and **age**
+    --Concrete sleep() method (default implementation)
+    --Abstract methods that subclasses must implement

+3. Create Mammal class which will be base class for all mammals --parts we must declare inside this class are:
+    --field: furColor
+    --Implements displayInformation() for mammals
+    --Constructor chains to animal's constructor

+4. create Bird abstract class which will be the base class for all birds --parts we must declare inside this class are:
+   --field: wingspan
+   --Implements displayInformation() for birds
+   --Fly() method (unique to birds)

+5. Create Lion class which will be concrete lion implementation and this class will extend from Mammal class --parts we must declare inside this class are:
+   --eat() with lion-specific behavior
+   --makeSound() with lion roar
+   --displayInformation() adds species info

+6. Create Elephant class which will be concrete elephant implementation  and extends from Mammal class --parts we must declare inside this class are:
+   --field: trunkLength
+   --Implements elephant-specific behaviors
+   --Displays additional trunk length information

+7. Create Parrot Class  which will be concrete parrot implementation and extends form Bird class --parts we must declare inside this class are:
+   --field:featherColor
+   --Implements parrot-Specific behaviors
+   --Display additional feather color information

+8. Create eagle class which will be concrete eagle implementation --parts we must declare inside this class are:
+   --field: flyingSpeed
+   --Implements eagle-specific behaviors
+   --Displays additional flying speed information

+9. Create ZooSimulation Class (Main) which will do the following:
+    --create instances of different animals
+    --Stores them in an Animal array
+    --Iterated through each animal:
+        *Display header with name
+        *shows animal information
+        *Makes animal eat, make sound and sleep *Display header with name
+        *If animal is a Bird make it fly(demonstrates polymorphism)